microsoftgraph/msgraph-sample-ios-swift/tutorial/04-add-aad-auth.md

     }
     ```

-1. Open the **GraphTutorial/WelcomeViewController.swift** file and add the following `import` statement at the top of the file.
+1. Open **WelcomeViewController.swift** and add the following `import` statement at the top of the file.

     ```Swift
     import MSGraphClientModels